The sun sets at the beach in Andalusia • Travel Malaga

 In the case of street art in Malaga, the MAUS street art project (an acronym that stands for Malaga Arte Urbano Soho) has as a matter of fact drawn a lot of attention.
 This project was brought about in the Soho neighborhood of Malaga to breathe new life into an otherwise run-down and derelict part of town.
 And it has partly worked, as more and more people have started frequenting the area to marvel at the murals of internationally renowned street artists, such as Obey and D*Face.
 Only very few tourists however lose their way to the actual heart of street art in Malaga, the Lagunillas neighborhood, which begins only a stone’s throw away from Plaza de la Merced.
 This is where the real action takes place and where you will find the most impressive concentration of street art in Malaga.

-The Soho and Lagunillas neighborhoods have such an incredible wealth of street art works that we realized while writing this post that we would have to write an extra article just on the MAUS project and the Lagunillas neighborhood, which will be posted here very soon (link to be provided).
-So please visit again later for more information on street art in Malaga.
+The Soho and Lagunillas neighborhoods have such an incredible wealth of street art works that we wrote an extra article just on the MAUS project and the Lagunillas neighborhood, which you can find HERE.

 Address: Calle Alemania 2